Cairo Declaration on Human Rights in Islam: Religious features

-Although the CDHRI uses a universalist language akin to the Universal Declaration of Human Rights, "quite a number of [its] features express an Islamic particularity."
+The CDHRI uses a universalist language akin to the Universal Declaration of Human Rights, framed from an Islamic perspective.
 The preamble is mostly religious rhetoric, and the particulars of the CDHRI contain numerous references to the Quran, sharia, and aspects of the Islamic faith that appear on no other similar international list.
 The CDHRI concludes in Articles 24 and 25 that all rights and freedoms mentioned are subject to the Islamic sharia, which is the declaration's sole source.
 The CDHRI declares true religion to be the "guarantee for enhancing such dignity along the path to human integrity".
 It also places the responsibility for defending those rights upon the entire Ummah.

 Criticism

 The CDHRI has been criticized for being implemented by a set of states with widely disparate religious policies and practices who had "a shared interest in disarming international criticism of their domestic human rights record."
 Article 24 of the declaration states: "All the rights and freedoms stipulated in this Declaration are subject to the Islamic Sharia."
 Article 19 also says: "There shall be no crime or punishment except as provided for in the Sharia."

-The CDHRI has been criticised for failing to guarantee freedom of religion, in particular the right of each and every individual to change their religion, as a "fundamental and non-derogable right".
+The CDHRI has been criticised by the West for failing to allow Muslims to apostasize, as a "fundamental and non-derogable right".
 In a joint written statement submitted by the International Humanist and Ethical Union (IHEU), a non-governmental organization in special consultative status, the Association for World Education (AWE) and the Association of World Citizens (AWC), a number of concerns were raised that the CDHRI limits human rights, religious freedom, and freedom of expression.
 The statement concludes that "The Cairo Declaration of Human Rights in Islam is clearly an attempt to limit the rights enshrined in the UDHR and the International Covenants.
 It can in no sense be seen as complementary to the Universal Declaration."

 In September 2008, in an article to the United Nations, the Center for Inquiry writes that the CDHRI "undermines equality of persons and freedom of expression and religion by imposing restrictions on nearly every human right based on Islamic Sharia law."
+Their complaint and criticism was mostly rooted in and centered around their opposition to integration of "defamation of religions" into international and human rights law.
 Rhona Smith writes that, because of the CDHRI's reference to Shariah, it implies an inherent degree of superiority of men.